tokio-rs/website/content/docs/futures/combinators.md

 Any value can be turned into an immediately complete future.
 There are a few functions in the `future` module for creating such a future:

-- [`ok`], which is analogous to `Result::Ok`: it treats the value you give it as an immediately successful future.
+- [`ok`], analogous to `Result::Ok`, converts the provided value into a immediately ready future that yields back the value.
-- [`err`], which is analogous to `Result::Err`: it treats the value you give it as an immediately failed future.
+- [`err`], analogous to `Result::Err`, converts the provided error into an immediately ready future that fails with the error.  as an immediately failed future.
-- [`result`], which lifts a result to an immediately-complete future.
+- [`result`] lifts a result to an immediately complete future.

 [`ok`]: https://docs.rs/futures/0.1/futures/future/fn.ok.html
 [`err`]: https://docs.rs/futures/0.1/futures/future/fn.err.html